Groenewegen

 Groenewegen or Van Groenewegen is a Dutch toponymic surname.
 Literally translated as "green roads", the name may refer to an origin in one of several hamlets or streets named Groeneweg in the Netherlands.
+(Note: As of March 2026, there are no articles about places called Groenewegen in either English or Dutch Wikipedia; but several places called Groenewegare included on :nl:Groeneweg in Dutch Wikipedia.)
 Notable people with this surname include: